Darren Greatbatch, Specialist Advisory Manager, Amenity & Invasive Weeds, at Environment Controls.

 General Identification of Horsetail

-Horsetail (Equisetum) is an ancient, distinctive plant that changes appearance throughout the year, with clear identifiers in each season.
+Horsetail (Equisetum) – also known as Marestail – is an ancient, distinctive plant that changes appearance throughout the year, with clear identifiers in each season.

 - Horsetail has jointed, hollow stems with vertical ridges, and in most species, the stems are rough to the touch.